-Obtain the most complete picture of molecular and structural features unique to the human brain using state-of-the-art “big-data” approaches.
-Development of comprehensive structural and functional model of the human brain using novel computational algorithms.
+Obtainining the most complete picture of molecular and structural features unique to the human brain using state-of-the-art “big-data” approaches.
+Development of a comprehensive structural and functional model of the human brain using novel computational algorithms.
 Identification of key structural and functional elements of the human brain underlying human intelligence and human behavioral and cognitive traits.
 Optimization of personalized educational strategies.

 Skoltech core facilities

 STRIP 1 (A Platform Approach to Develop New Antibiotic Leads Based on Microcins – K.Severinov).
 As a result of project implementation preclinical trials of three peptide antibiotics developed in the Severinov laboratory have been performed.